richarah/alproot/README.md

 Originally intended for use with infernal-docker, albeit easily repurposeable for other tasks.

 #### Please note - WIP
 This is a work in progress.
-A lot is missing, and the few features that aren't missing are untested and prone to break things.
+Almost everything that is supposed to be here is missing, and the few features that aren't missing are untested and prone to break things.